Everything is OK in the end. If it’s not OK, it’s not the end.

 I listened to many life and business stories to become expert at helping people exit their old stories and write new ones.
 I mentored other healers, researched and wrote papers and books to help people grow.
 Fifteen years ago, I was the only Psychiatrist in Houston to discern when to refer to a Professional Coach: when someone didn’t require psychotherapy, but needed to construct a life or business plan.

 I applied my growing understanding of motivation, behavior, systems, emotional intelligence, and how people succeed to found and serve as CEO for two healthcare companies, and, with partners, take a third startup corporation through venture capital funding to merger/acquisition.

 I now spend weekends writing and hosting an occasional business meeting at my ranch close to Houston.
 No cattle or cotton here, although I oversee two cotton farm ventures elsewhere.
 Now, I have an emotional attachment to the matriarch of a flock of Canadian geese.
 But that’s another story.
-And I’m starting an exotic game operation (axis deer and black buck antelope) to supply organic, free range meat to specialty markets.
+I have an exotic game operation (axis deer) to supply breeding stock to other ranchers.

 These experiences prepared me for MentorPath®: To help you articulate a powerful personal vision that will inspire you and others, and establish strategies to reach your goals.